You have turned-in this assignment. You can review the lesson and see your previous answers.

 So starting with raw materials.

-So perhaps a redesign might happen by changing materials to be more environmentally friendly, such as using biopolymers.
+It might impact the material choices, so perhaps a redesign might happen by changing materials to be more environmentally friendly, such as using biopolymers.

-If we zoom into the distribution stage, perhaps redesigning the product so that it's able to be flat-packed, assembled or stacked.
+If we zoom into the distribution stage, perhaps redesigning the product so that it's able to be flat-packed, assembled, or stacked.

-That means more would be able to fit onto a container or a lorry, therefore requiring less transportation and less carbon emissions.
+That means more would be able to fit onto a container or a lorry, therefore, requiring less transportation and less carbon emissions.

-Let's zoom into product in use stage.
+Let's zoom into product-in-use stage.

-Perhaps a redesign could include a different energy source such as rechargeable batteries or renewable energy sources.
+Perhaps a redesign could include a different energy source, such as rechargeable batteries or renewable energy sources.

-Zooming into repair and maintenance, perhaps a redesign could see a product using modular or standardised parts so that it's easy to fix part of it with standard tools, tools that you might find around your house, or perhaps using a coin to open certain compartments rather than needing to throw that product away.
+Perhaps a redesign could see a product using modular or standardized parts so that it's easy to fix part of it with standard tools that you might find around your house, or perhaps using a coin to open certain compartments, rather than needing to throw that product away.

 And lastly, let's zoom into recycling.

-Perhaps a design decision for redesign could be enabling products to be dismantled for recycling or encouraging products to be passed on by changing that mindset with consumers and users.
+Perhaps a design decision for redesign could be enabling products to be dismantled for recycling, or encouraging products to be passed on by changing that mindset with consumers and users.

 Redesign may happen for a combination of reasons.